atlesque/stuurkracht-api/README.md

 ## How to run

 Configure environment variables by creating a copy of `.env.example` and rename it to `.env`.
+Fill in any missing variables.

 Install dependencies: